saharsalemcs/the-wild-oasis/README.md

 # The Wild Oasis

-First full stack project with react & supabase.
+Main project in React Course.
+Built with React Query and Supbase.